 First of all, congratulations on being called in for an interview!
 Seeing that you’ve made it here shows you have what it takes to be a job coach.
 It is okay to feel nervous during the interview.

-Seeing that you went a step further to search for interview questions asked during a job coach interview shows that you really want to get this job, don’t you?
-You in luck as this article will cover common questions interviewers ask.
+Seeing that you went a step further to search for interview questions asked during a job coach interview shows that you want to get this job, don’t you?
+You are in luck as this article will cover common questions interviewers ask.

 Now that you have a general understanding of who a job coach is let us dive in the questions.